drikusroor/django-tabbed-admin/README.rst

         ...
     )

 Django-tabbed-admin by default requires Jquery UI tabs plugin in order to work.
-It is packaged with the static files required to make it funcitonnal, however, they are not activated by default to avoid a conflict with other libraries.
+It is packaged with the static files required to make it functional, however, they are not activated by default to avoid a conflict with other libraries.

 In order to activate the Jquery UI statics, add the following line to the project settings: